Rio de Janeiro Light Rail: Overview

 There are no overhead lines installed along the entire route.
 Instead, Alstom has equipped approximately 80% of the line with its proprietary ground-level power supply (APS) system.
 The remaining 20% uses on-board supercapacitor-based energy storage (SRS), also developed by Alstom.
 Trams are still equipped with pantographs for use in the maintenance facility.

 The remainder of the three-line, 28-km network will open in stages by the end of 2017.
-It is estimated that when the entire network is at full capacity, it would be able to eliminate 60% of buses and 15% of automobile traffic circulating in the city centre.
+It is estimated that when the entire network is at full capacity, it would be able to reduce 60% of buses and 15% of automobile traffic circulating in the city centre.